“If you were working with an attorney to improve a law firm’s search engine optimization, what would be your #1 tip to get results?”

 For example, if I was in a serious car accident on a busy New Jersey highway, I would want a personal injury lawyer from that surrounding area who understands the local court system and has experience in representing other individuals who have been in my shoes.

-With this being said, when working with law firms, I put in place a SEO campaign that allows them to be first and foremost a legal expert in their geographic location so they can establish that trust and authority with the people who will need their services the most.
+With this being said, when developing a law firm’s strategy, I put in place a SEO campaign that allows them to be first and foremost a legal expert in their geographic location so they can establish that trust and authority with the people who will need their services the most.

 Working with attorneys, it is vital to look into the physical business location while considering their websites’ SEO signals.
 In legal business, prospective clients are most likely to search for a lawyer nearby.